-T T T

-be expected to contribute to the

-effective supervision and

-soundness of management so as

-to help ensure sustained growth

-and enhance long-term

-corporate value.
-Mr. Murakoshi

-has been appointed as an

-Outside Director who is an

-Audit & Supervisory Committee

-member.
-He has never been

-involved in corporate

-management except as an

-Outside Officer.
-However, for

-the reasons given above, Epson

-believes that he can

-appropriately perform his duties

-as an Outside Director and

-Audit & Supervisory Committee

-member.

-memoer.

-Independence of duties

-The Company has not entered

-into a consulting agreement, and

-has not conducted any

-consignment of business

-activities under any individual

-agreement, with Mr. Murakoshi,

-who is an attorney-at-law, and

-the law office to which he

-belongs.

-He owns a very small number of

-shares in the Company, and

-there are no human, capital,

-business or other interests

-between him and the Company.

-between min and the Company.

-The Company has registered

-Mr. Murakoshi as an

 Independent Director with the

 Tokyo Stock Exchange.

-Michiko Ohtsuka 0 0 Important Reason for nominating

-O U concurrent Michiko Ohtsuka as an

-positions held at Outside Director

-other companies Ms. Ohtsuka possesses a high

-Certified Public level of professional knowledge

-Accountant and insight as a certified public

-accountant.
-Given that she has

-experience and considerable

-insight as an Outside Officer in

-a public company, the Company

-believes that Ms. Ohtsuka can

-be expected to contribute to the

-effective supervision and

-soundness of management so as

-to help ensure sustained growth

-and enhance long-term

-corporate value.
-Ms. Ohtsuka

-has been appointed as an

-Outside Director who is an

-ı 1 1 TOURSING DIRECTOR WHO IS ALL

-Audit & Supervisory Committee

-member.

-She has never been involved in

-corporate management except as

-an Outside Officer.
-However,

-for the reasons given above,

-Epson believes that she can

-appropriately perform her duties

-as an Outside Director and

-Audit & Supervisory Committee

-member.

-Independence of duties

-The Company has not entered

-into a consulting agreement, and

-has not conducted any

-consignment of business

-activities under any individual

-agreement, with Ms. Ohtsuka

-who is a certified public

-accountant, and there is no

-transactional relationship.

-She owns a very small number

-of shares in the Company, and

-there are no human, capital,

-business or other interests

-between her and the Company.

-The Company has registered

-Ms. Ohtsuka as an Independent

-Director with the Tokyo Stock

-Exchange.
+Michiko Ohtsuka Important concurrent positions held at other companies Certified Public Accountant Reason for nominating Michiko Ohtsuka as an Outside Director Ms. Ohtsuka possesses a high level of professional knowledge and insight as a certified public accountant.
+Given that she has experience and considerable insight as an Outside Officer in a public company, the Company believes that Ms. Ohtsuka can be expected to continue to contribute to the effective supervision and soundness of management so asto help ensure sustained growth and enhance long-term corporate value.
+Ms. Ohtsuka has been appointed as an Outside Director who is an Audit & Supervisory Committee member.
+She has never been involved in corporate management except as an Outside Officer.
+However, for the reasons given above, Epson believes that she can appropriately perform her duties as an Outside Director and Audit & Supervisory Committee member.
+Independence of duties The Company has not entered into a consulting agreement, nor has it consigned any business under any individual agreement with Ms. Ohtsuka who is a certified public accountant, and there is no transactional relationship.
+The Company has registered Ms. Ohtsuka as an Independent Director with the Tokyo Stock Exchange.